7 Days Itinerary for Vietnam: Everything You Need to Know

 Beautiful emerald waters sparkling under the sun, thousands of limestone islands rising majestically from the sea, all topped with lush rainforests — if that sounds like your cup of tea, this one’s an unskippable.

-How to Get There: Getting to your cruise is as easy as pie.
-Your hotel will arrange for a comfy transfer, so you can kick back and enjoy the ride.
+How to Get There: Getting to your cruise is easy.
+Your hotel will arrange for a comfy transfer so you can kick back and enjoy the ride.

-Evening Drop-Off: After a day filled with exploration and relaxation, you’ll be dropped back off at your hotel in the evening, making it a hassle-free experience.
+• Evening Drop-Off: After a day filled with exploration and relaxation, you’ll be dropped back off at your hotel in the evening, making it hassle-free.

 What to Explore